 565 Park Road 40 West, Huntsville, TX 77340 (1 hr 12 minutes from downtown Houston)

 Huntsville State Park is home to Lake Raven, another great place to go swimming near Houston.
 You can swim, fish, and paddle in Lake Raven.
 It’s worth it to note that the swimming area is a bit small and can get crowded.
-Under normal circumstances, canoes, kayaks and paddleboats can be rented, but all rentals are currently paused for now.
+There are signs warning about alligators.
+Canoes, kayaks, and paddleboats can be rented here as well.

 Entry is $7 per person above age 13.